vukbgit/ftp-remote-edit-plus/README.md

  * autoRevealActiveFile is disabled because it messes up at tree load time
  * folder is not mandatory when creating a sever but servers without a folder are not displayed into tree view
- * if you create a server it is not shown into parent folder unless you reload Atom

  Below is the original README content of the packaged I cloned and hacked